pbaker321/PeterBakerPortfolio/README.md

     - Link has an download icon, as to be clear of its function.

 7. As a User I want to be able to see the developers previous projects.
-    - A button clearly labelled to github under the required project.
+    - Project page, a button clearly labelled to github under the required project.

 8. As a User I want to be able to see the developers repositories.
-    - A button clearly labelled to github under the required project.
+    - Project page, a button clearly labelled to github under the required project.

 9. As a User I want to be able to contact the developer.
     - There is a contact page